Anaura Bay campsite

 Payments are taken by camp wardens on your arrival, which can only be made by credit or debit card (via eftpos).
 Plan the total days of your stay in advance to advise the warden so the correct payment can be made.

-The DOC/NZMCA Campsite Pass can be used at this campsite except between 20 December and the end of Waitangi weekend.
+The DOC/NZMCA Campsite Pass can be used at this campsite except between the Friday before Christmas and the end of Waitangi weekend.
 In 2020/2021, this is 18 December 2020 to 9 February 2021.

 Backcountry Hut Passes cannot be used at this campsite.

 Anaura Bay Walkway is located at the northern end of Anaura Bay.
 It is suitable for most ages and fitness levels and takes approx. 2 hours.
 Walk through coastal forest, grassed hillside and production pine forest.